 - 1. Vertical chutes shall be protected by automatic sprinklers in accordance with NFPA 13 and 82. - 2.
 Provide sprinkler head above the top service opening of the chute. - 3.
 Provide additional sprinklers as required by NFPA 13. - 4.
-Intermediate sprinkler heads shall be recessed type.
+Intermediate sprinkler heads shall be recessed type. - 5.
+Sprinkler heads shall be dry type heads suitable for use in areas subject to freezing.

-- 5. Sprinkler heads shall be dry type heads suitable for use in areas subject to freezing. - 6.
-Sprinkler heads shall be accessible.
+6. Sprinkler heads shall be accessible.
 Provide access panels on chutes and enclosures per NFPA 82.

-15.1.2 FIRE HYDRANTS
+15.1.2 Fire Hydrants

 Fire hydrants shall be designed and installed in accordance with the requirements of NFPA 1141 and NFPA 24 and shall be located so that fire hoses connected to the hydrant shall not impede streets, roadways, et cetera.
-General design guidelines are provided below but refer to Appendix D for the Standard Specification U-15/02505-FIRE HYDRANT.